redbadger/awesome-badger/davidlaban/bazel-impressions/README.md

 ## xcode license

 There was a warning about me not having accepted the license for xcode.
 This is because I'd not launched xcode before, and had accepted the license command-line utils only.
-In the end, I switched to xcode and accepted the license, but the bazel build server wsa spawned before me changing over, so it cached the failure.
+In the end, I switched to xcode and accepted the license, but the bazel build server was spawned before me changing over, so it cached the failure.
 It might be worth adding some more explanatory text about nuking the server here.

 ## Old versions in the tutorial